MBMBaM 770: Hy-paw-thesis

 Definitely not going to go a single clause without establishing that she is a freak for this basketball.

-Every flavor has already been paired with a celebrity, and they're like, we've got rainbow sherbet left, Sydney.
+Every other flavor has already been paired with a celebrity, and they're like, we've got rainbow sherbert left, Sydney.
+Who's going to?

 What is that?

-We're always looking to give our Baskin-Robbins guests their favorite flavors in new and exciting ways, says Nicole Boutwell, who works there.
+We're always looking to give our Baskin-Robbins guests their favorite flavors in new and exciting ways, says Nicole Beltwell, who works there.

-Sydney's love for Baskin Robins runs deep, and we're so excited to put her signature scoop on the menu alongside a new, refreshing way to enjoy it in a fizz.
+Sydney's love for Baskin Robbins runs deep, and we're so excited to put her signature scoop on the menu alongside a new, refreshing way to enjoy it in a fizz.

-Sometimes it's fun, like they're the new president of flavor blasting or something, and then they're at the Super Bowl, like, what's up?
+Sometimes it's fun, like they're the new president of flavor blasting or something, and then they're at the Super Bowl.
+Like, what's up?
+It's me, Tom Bodette.

 I have a new job.